 A movie buff, he covers the Edinburgh International Film Festival in Scotland.
 He’s also reviewed new music for the Philadelphia Blues Society and books for the New York Journal of Books.
 In his spare time, despite being blessed with no natural musical ability, he plays guitar, devours way too much barbecue and, following in his Sicilian grandfather’s footsteps, bakes bread and pizza.

-Along with his wife, food & travel writer and photographer Larissa Milne, he writes the “Field-Tested Travel Tips” column and feature articles for the Philadelphia Inquirer.
+Along with food & travel writer and photographer Larissa Milne, he writes the “Field-Tested Travel Tips” column and feature articles for the Philadelphia Inquirer.
 Their travel blog at Changes In Longitude won a Lowell Thomas Travel Journalism Silver Award for Best Travel Blog.

 After 20+ year business careers, in 2011, Larissa and Michael quit their jobs, sold their house, gave away their possessions and took off from their hometown of Philadelphia to travel around the world with a Rocky statue for what they thought would just be a year.

 However, during that year they had a lot of free time on their hands and developed new careers as writers while they created the popular “A Year and a World” column about their journey for the Philadelphia Inquirer.
 After adapting to a simpler, nomadic lifestyle (hey, writers don’t get paid much) they are still on the road with no permanent address and now call the world their home.